 Westminster is the heart of Carroll County, located at the confluence of MD 27, MD 31, MD 32, MD 97, and MD 140.
 MD 32 is classified as a minor arterial through the subarea and MD 140 is classified as a principal arterial for its full length; Westminster's other state roadways are classified as principal arterials in the developed parts of the subarea and minor arterials elsewhere.
 MD 27 provides access southwest to Mount Airy and northwest to Manchester and Hampstead.
 MD 31 provides access west to New Windsor and MD 32 provides access south to Eldersburg and Sykesville.
-MD 97 provides access south to Howard and Montgomery counties and north to Littlestown and Gettysburg, Pennsylvania.
+MD 97 provides access south to Howard and Montgomery counties and north to Littlestown, Pennsylvania.
 Finally, MD 140 provides access southeast to Finksburg, Reisterstown, and the rest of the Baltimore metropolitan area and access northwest to Taneytown.

-Figure 5.54 Recent and Committed Projects in the Westminster Area

-Table 5.17 Recent and Committed Projects in the Westminster Area
+Recent and Committed Projects in the Westminster Area (Table 5.17)

-Location Project Status Construction Cost A MD 27 - Sidewalk enhancements along Railroad Avenue; Tuc Road to Hollow Rock Avenue Completed 2019 \$2,900,000 Source: CTP В MD 97 - Intersection Capacity Improvements Intersection geometric enhancements along MD 97 south of Airport Drive to Pleasant Valley Road Completed 2019 \$3,285,000 Source: CTP С MD 482 - Roadway Realignment of North Gorsuch Road at MD 482 (Hampstead Mexico Road) Completed 2018 \$1,952,000 Source: CTP
+Location Project Status Construction Cost А MD 27 - Bicycle Retrofit sidewalk enhancements along Railroad Avenue; Tuc Road to Hollow Rock Avenue Completed 2019 \$2,900,000 Source: CTP В MD 97 - Intersection Capacity Improvements Intersection geometric enhancements along MD 97 south of Airport Drive to Pleasant Valley Road Completed 2019 \$3,285,000 Source: CTP С MD 482 - Roadway Realignment of North Gorsuch Road at MD 482 (Hampstead Mexico Road) Completed 2018 \$1,952,000 Source: CTP